 Please help us to ensure your current information is accurately displayed in our provider directory.
 Report changes concerning your provider information to us in advance, when possible.
-All changes should be reported in writing.
+All changes should be reported to us in writing.
 You may experience a delay in claim payments if you fail to report changes related to your billing address and/or tax identification number.
 Examples of changes that need to be reported to us in writing, include, but are not limited to:

-- Practice phone and fax number
+- Practice phone •

+- Fax number

 - Practice address

-- Billing address
+- Billing address.

-- Tax identification number (requires W9)
+- Tax Identification number (requires W9) .

-- Office hours
+- Office hours •

-- · Practice status regarding the acceptance of new members, children, etc.
+- Practice status regarding the acceptance of new members, children, etc.

-- · Providers added to practice/providers leaving practice
+- Providers added to practice/providers leaving practice

 - Provider termination

-Please report all changes via mail or email to:
+Please report all changes by mail or email to: